IBM/ibm-block-csi-driver/docs/content/troubleshooting/log_status_collect.md

 Save logs and status reports directly to the created directory by adding in the following string at the end of collection command: `> logs/<log_filename>`.

 **Important:** Be sure that the logs cover any relevant timeframes for the specific issues that you are trying to debug when gathering logs from the storage system.

+**Note:** All commands here are listed with the collection command with the `logs` folder name example.
+Change the folder name according as needed.

 ### General status and log collection for IBM Support
 Be sure to run the following steps and copy the output to an external file, when engaging IBM Support and sending log collections.